Shopify/polaris/src/components/EmptyState/README.md

 ### Empty state with subdued footer

 Use to provide additional but non-critical context for a new product or feature.
-Can also be used to include a subdued CTA for secondary or tertiary actions.
+Can also be used to include a subdued call to action for secondary or tertiary actions.

 ```jsx
 <EmptyState